gulpjs/gulp/docs/API.md

 gulp.task('build', ['array', 'of', 'task', 'names']);
 ```

+**Note:** The tasks will run in parallel (all at once), so don't assume that the tasks will start/finish in order.

 #### fn

 The function that performs the task's operations.
 Generally this takes the form of `gulp.src().pipe(someplugin())`.